Rasuwa District

 Rasuwa District (रसुवा जिल्ला is one of 13 districts of Bagmati Province and one of seventy-seven districts of Nepal.
-The district, with Dhunche as its district headquarters, covers an area of 1,544 km2 and has a population (2011) of 43,300.
-As per census 2011 total households in Rasuwa district is 9,778.
+The district, with Dhunche, Gosaikunda Rural Municipality as its district headquarters, covers an area of 1,544 km2 and has a population (2011) of 43,300.
+Its District Post Office (DPO) has a Rasuwa DPO code of 45000.
+There are five post offices in the district.
+As per census 2011 total households in Rasuwa district were 9,778.
 It is the smallest district by area, among 16 districts in the Himalaya region of Nepal.

 Etymology

-Origin of its name had begun as 'Rasowa' which is believed to be derived as a combination of two Tibetan words ra (meaning: lambs) and sowa (meaning: grazing) as it was known for its lamb and grazing lands.
-And later people started to call it Rasuwa.
+The name, formerly Rasowa, is believed to be derived from two Tibetan words ra (lamb) and sowa (grazing), as it was known for its lamb and grazing lands.

 Geography and climate

 Its territory has elevations ranging from 614 to 7227 m from mean sea Level.
 Forests cover 31.43% of the land while 16.63% is always snow-covered.
 Steeply varying territory and plenty of natural blessings make Rasuwa a well-known tourist destination in Nepal.
 Sightseeing places including Gosaikunda Lake, Langtang valley plus one of the hot springs in Nepal (locally called Tatopani) are located in the district.